Coin identification and history of money

 Description

-Beavers learn about the history of money and the different ways we can spent money today.
+Beavers learn about the history of money and the different ways we can spend money today.
 Then, they inspect coins with magnifying glasses, fill out a sheet of questions, do money rubbing and design their own coin.

 Resources